RIPE-NCC/ripe-atlas-sagan/README.md

-# Sagan
+# RIPE Atlas Sagan

-A parsing for RIPE Atlas measurement results
+A parsing library for RIPE Atlas measurement results

 ## Why this exists